zhaiyuanhao/assignment02/README.md

     Discuss your accessibility metric and how you arrived at it below:

     **Description:**
+    To rate the neighborhoods by their bus stop accessibility for wheelchairs, i want to calculate the percentage of bus stops have wheelchairs boarding possibility, and compare this percentage with city average level.

+    **Structure:**
+    ```sql
+    (
+        neighbor_name text,
+        total_bus_stops integer,
+        bus_stops_wheelchairs_friendly integer,
+        percentage_wheelchairs double precision,
+        neighbor_geog geography
+    )

+    ```
+    The Result:
+    As result shows, for 158 neighborhoods, 115 of them have 100% of wheelchairs boarding accessibility, and other 38 neighborhoods are over 50%, only 5 neighborhoods are under 50%, and Bartram Village have 0 wheelchairs boarding accessibility bus stop.

 6. What are the _top five_ neighborhoods according to your accessibility metric?

+The top five neighborhoods are:

 7. What are the _bottom five_ neighborhoods according to your accessibility metric?
+"Bartram Village"
+"Mechanicsville"
+"Woodland Terrace"
+"Southwest Schuylkill"
+"Paschall"

     **Both #6 and #7 should have the structure:**
     ```sql